dougzilla32/CancelForPromiseKit/README.md

 end
 </code></pre>

-CancelForPromiseKit has the same platform and XCode support as PromiseKit
+CancelForPromiseKit has the same platform and Xcode support as PromiseKit

 # Documentation

 The following functions and methods are part of the core CancelForPromiseKit module.
-Functions and Methods with the <b>CC</b> suffix create a new CancellablePromise, and those without the <b>CC</b> suffix accept an existing CancellablePromise:
+Functions and Methods with the <b>CC</b> suffix create a new CancellablePromise, and those without the <b>CC</b> suffix accept an existing CancellablePromise.

+View the Jazzy generated [CancelForPromiseKit API documentation].

 <pre><code>Global functions (all returning <mark><b>CancellablePromise</b></mark> unless otherwise noted)
 	after<mark><b>CC</b></mark>(seconds:)